Trickster

 • Learning to trust others

-• Putting down roots in a place and serving a community
+• Putting down roots in a place or joining a community

 • Finding a cause worth devotion and hard work